bugzmanov/nes_ebook/src/chapter_7.md

 We will emulate joypads as it's the easiest device to emulate
 <div style="text-align:center;"><img src="./images/ch7/image_1_joypad2.png" width="40%"/></div>

-Two joypads are mapped to 0x4016 and 0x4017 CPU address space respectively.
+Two joypads are mapped to 0x4016 and 0x4017 CPU address space, respectively.
-Same register can be used for both reading and writing.
+The same register can be used for both reading and writing.
 Reading from a controller reports the state of a button (1 - pressed, 0 - released).
-Controller reports 1 button at a time.
+The controller reports 1 button at a time.
 To get the state of all buttons, the CPU has to read the controller register 8 times.

 The order of reported Buttons is as follows: